expel-io/cloud-resource-counter/README.md

 The result is a binary called `cloud-resource-counter` in the current directory.

-These binaries run on Linux OSes (32- and 64-bit versions) and MacOS (Go 1.15 requires macOS 10.12 Sierra or later).
+These binaries can run on Linux OSes (32- and 64-bit versions) and MacOS (10.12 Sierra or later).

 ### MacOS Download